brytebee/poll-system-backend/README.md

 # Poll System Backend

 A robust Django REST API for creating and managing online polls with real-time voting capabilities.
+I created a simple [Frontend](https://37ae27a7e64b.ngrok-free.app/) and a [presentation slide](https://37ae27a7e64b.ngrok-free.app/presentation/).
+I created a [Github Action](https://github.com/brytebee/poll-system-backend/actions) pipeline that ensure that every code and feature added run all previous tests to ensure nothing is broken.
+The pipeline then deploys to digital ocean where I have used Ngrok to configure a domain and afterwards returns feedback notification.

 ## Entity Relationship Diagram (ERD)